Close Menu

 It is relatively rich in iron compared to many other grains, making it an excellent dietary source for individuals looking to boost their iron intake.

-Iron is a vital part of hemoglobin, the protein in red blood cells that carries oxygen from the lungs to the body’s tissues.
-It also plays a role in myoglobin, which provides oxygen to muscles.
-Additionally, iron is essential for growth, brain development, cell function, and the production of certain hormones.
+Iron is a vital part of vital part of hemoglobin, the protein in red blood cells that carries oxygen from the lungs to the body’s tissues.
+It’s also a part of myoglobin, which provides oxygen to muscles.

 Incorporating little millet into your diet can help maintain adequate iron levels, particularly for individuals at higher risk of anemia, such as pregnant women, young children, and those with dietary restrictions.